PrincetonUniversity/install_lammps/06_profiling/README.md

 gains in performance can be won.

 If you are modifying the LAMMPS source code then you may be interested in monitoring the performance of the resulting code.
-This can be done using a profiling tool such as the Intel Advisor.
+This can be done using a profiling tool such as Arm MAP.

-## Profiling with Allinea MAP
+## Profiling with Arm MAP

 The general directions for using MAP on the HPC clusters are [here](https://researchcomputing.princeton.edu/faq/profiling-with-allinea-ma).